angrysky56/angryskys-modes-and-characters-for-AI/README.md

 I made these modes and characters for Oobabooga's Text Generator Web UI, they are fairly basic instructions but many require 4k context models to run properly.

 Simply place them in the characters folder and click refresh characters.
+You may also take the instruction set and place it under the Instruct Template, save it as a new template that tells you what model to use and what mode it is for for better results I believe using chat-instruct mode rather than chat.

 https://github.com/oobabooga/text-generation-webui